Dr. Ethan W. Ogletree Sr. – Senior Pastor and Founder

 Dr. Ogletree earned his Doctor of Ministry from the Houston Graduate School of Theology.
 He holds a Master of Divinity from the Houston Graduate School of Theology and a Bachelor of Science degree from Regents College of New York.

-At New Destiny, we believe God is AWESOME!
+At New Destiny, we believe that God is AWESOME!

 First Metropolitan Church

 First Lady Pamela became aggressive in her faith walk by actively serving in ministry.
-She eventually became the co-director of new members at Brookhollow Church which had a church membership of over 8,000 at that time.
-In February 2000, Pamela co-founded New Hope Community Church with her husband, Dr. Ethan W. Ogletree Sr., having its first service on June 4th of that same year.
+She eventually became the co-director of new members at Brookhollow Church (The Church Without Walls) which had a church membership of over 8,000 at that time.
+In February 2000, Pamela co-founded New Hope Community Church (now New Destiny Praise and Worship Center) with her husband, Dr. Ethan W. Ogletree Sr., having its first service on June 4th of that same year.
 Pastor and First Lady Ogletree led the church’s growth from 19 members meeting in their living room, to 200 members meeting at Shotwell Middle School to now over 1,200 members meeting in their current facility.
-First Lady Pamela, current Director of Education and Women’s Ministries at New Hope, accepts and embraces the Holy Spirit’s gift of teaching and making God’s word exciting and practical for life transformation.
-With a favorite saying of “No one knows a sista’ like a sista’,.
+First Lady Pamela, the current Director of Education at New Destiny, accepts and embraces the Holy Spirit’s gift of teaching and making God’s word exciting and practical for life transformation.
+With a favorite saying of “No one knows a sistah like a sistah”.

-Pamela holds a Bachelor of Science degree in Psychology from the University of Houston and a Masters of Education from Prairie View A&M University.
-She is a licensed professional counselor and is in private practice .
-Prior to opening her practice, Pamela served in education for fifteen years as a special education teacher and school counselor.
-Pamela believes that the essence of a fruitful spiritual life is constant growth and change.
+Dr. Pamela Ogletree holds a Bachelor of Science degree in Psychology from the University of Houston, a Masters of Education from Prairie View A&M University and a Doctor of Philosophy in Psychology and Christian Counseling from Louisiana Baptist University.
+She is a licensed professional counselor in private practice, as well as currently employed as a school counselor.
+Pamela has served in education for over fifteen years as a special education teacher and school counselor.
+First Lady Pamela believes that the essence of a fruitful spiritual life is constant growth and change.